prozilla-os/ProzillaOS/packages/docs/README.md

 **🔗 [os.prozilla.dev/docs](https://os.prozilla.dev/docs)**

-`prozilla-os-docs` is a VitePress website that contains the documentation for ProzillaOS.
+`@prozilla-os/docs` is a VitePress website that contains the documentation for ProzillaOS.

 ## Scripts